symfony/symfony-docs/security/custom_authenticator.rst

             }

             // implement your own logic to get the user identifier from `$apiToken`
-            // e.g. by finding one user in database by its API key
+            // e.g. by looking up a user in the database using its API key
             $userIdentifier = /** ... */;

             return new SelfValidatingPassport(new UserBadge($userIdentifier));